 Two posts ago I discussed the rise of modern popular culture during the first part of the 20th century.
-I argued that it was phonetically influenced by three accent types: 1.
+I argued that it was phonetically influenced by three non-rhotic accent types: 1.
 Northeastern US, 2.
 Southern/African American, and to some extent 3. the British Empire’s ‘Received Pronunciation’.
 I described how the first of these became marginalized, as it was in the democratic nature of popular culture that the majority accent, General American, came to predominate in the USA.

 In the following post, I went on to consider the special case of popular music, where Southern/African American pronunciation continues to exert influence throughout the English-speaking world.
-Today I want to consider the status of RP-type accents in popular culture.

-There’s a widespread and often discussed idea that British or English speech is associated with evil.
-An article in the Independent from 2010 begins:
+Today I want to consider the status of the third accent, RP, in popular culture.
+In particular, the widespread and often discussed idea that British or English speech is associated with evil.

 From middle earth to a galaxy far far away, there exists a truth universal since the dawn of Hollywood time: bad guys speak with British accents.
 But it is a truth that British actress Dame Helen Mirren has become fed up with.